Wielding/WieldingLocation/README.md

 qlc name
 ```

-6. You can store shortcuts to frequently used commands by adding a '*' prefix to your alias.
+6. You can store shortcuts to frequently used powershell commands by adding a '*' prefix to your alias.
+You can put anything that Powershell understands when using the built in Invoke-Expression command.

 For example